-Older established businesses can have problems with long serving staff they cannot afford to make redundant as new processes and machines come along that could improve the production process.
+Older established businesses can have problems with long serving staff that they cannot afford to make redundant as new processes and machines come along that could improve the production process.

 Some of the first questions we ask this type of business owner is;

 There are various options to businesses that answer yes to 1 and 2 above.
 Earlier this year we liquidated a large manufacturing business based in the UK who were the largest producer of an artisan product sold through specialist shops.
 Although the business was liquidated, we sold the assets back to the directors so that they could carry on in a restructured and lower cost format.
 Assets are typically valued in this case by an auctioneer and often the best buyer is the current management which saves the costs of removing assets and selling them at auction.